The Best Deep Fried Cauliflower

-Deep Fried Cauliflower Wings are a delicious vegetarian substitute for traditional boneless chicken wings.
+Deep Fried Cauliflower is a delicious vegetarian substitute for traditional boneless chicken wings.
 This recipe calls for a southern-style double batter for crispy, golden cauliflower.
-Fried Cauliflower Wings are perfect for game days, appetizer boards, or a great takeout meal at home.
+Cauliflower Wings are perfect for game days, appetizer boards, or a great takeout meal at home.

 Fried cauliflower wings are the first thing I’ll order when I see them on a menu.
 Here’s an easy southern fried version to make at home and better yet, they’re freezable so you can make a batch and save half for another day!